jlfaucher/executor/incubator/ooRexxShell/readme.txt

 debug off|on: deactivate|activate the full trace of the internals of ooRexxShell.
 exit: exit ooRexxShell.
-infos off|on: deactivate|activate the display of informations after each execution. readline off: use the raw parse pull for the input. readline on: delegate to the system readline (history, tab completion).
+infos off|on: deactivate|activate the display of informations after each execution. prompt directory off|on: deactivate|activate the display of the directory before the prompt. readline off: use the raw parse pull for the input. readline on: delegate to the system readline (history, tab completion).
 reload: exit the current session and reload all the packages/librairies.